Where to stay in Fiji, best islands for couples, families and relax

 The close vicinity to Viti Levu is surely part of its touristic success however it has to be said that the Mamanuca islands are truly beautiful.
-Expect blue water, palms and a volcanic scenery.
+Expect blue water, palms and volcanic scenery.

 The Monuriki island was used for several months to film the famous movie “Cast Away” starring Tom Hanks.
 Other islands are regularly used by the American Edition of the Survivor TV show.

-Expect more tourism than in the Yasawa islands however do not think it will be crowded, just you will not be alone at the beach 😉
+Expect more tourism than in the Yasawa islands, however, do not think it will be crowded, just you will not be alone at the beach 😉

-There is however a big plus of these islands, if you are into surfing.
-It’s called Cloudbreak and it is rated as one of the best ten surfing spots in the world, located just off Namotu Island, a tiny island quite close to Viti Levu, just 15 minutes by long boat
+There is, however, a big plus of these islands, if you are into surfing.
+It’s called Cloudbreak and it is rated as one of the best ten surfing spots in the world, located just off Namotu Island, a tiny island quite close to Viti Levu, just 15 minutes by longboat

 South Sea Cruises can quickly take you from the Denarau marina to any of the islands you want, even for a day trip.
 You can check the timetable here.
 It is a quick trip, usually one hour or so.

-Denarau island is not actually……an island, as such.
+Denarau Island is not actually……an island, as such.
 You do not need a boat to access it.
 It’s a short 10 minutes drive from the Nadi Airport through a causeway.

 Now the bad news, you do not come here for the beaches, which are average.
 It’s more for the provided facilities, as amazing pools, great restaurants and the access to so many activities that you can do every day something different.

-From the Denarau Marina you can easily visit any of the Mamanuca islands on a day trip beside taking a 4 hours or full day fishing charter.
+From the Denarau Marina, you can easily visit any of the Mamanuca islands on a day trip beside taking a 4 hours or full-day fishing charter.